Delivery Across the UK and Europe

-We have established experience of delivering our buildings down through France and across Europe.
+For many years we have supplied our Equestrian buildings to clients down through France and across Europe.
 We are ideally positioned here in Kent, within close proximity to Dover Docks and Calais, to supply our Agents and clients across mainland Europe, as far south as the Mediterranean.
-We work closely with two hauliers who travel from Kent across Europe weekly and can deliver your buildings for self assembly or our Agents can arrange to deliver and install your buildings making your purchase as stress free as possible.
+We work closely with two hauliers who travel from Kent across Europe weekly and can deliver your buildings for self assembly.
 We can advise on planning applications and VAT exemption, if applicable.

-Our aim is always to ensure the purchase of your Chart Stable is as stress free as possible and that you will go on to enjoy many years of pleasure from our buildings.
+Our aim is always to ensure the purchase of your Chart timber building is as stress free as possible and that you will go on to enjoy many years of pleasure from our buildings.